ingenuitybytes/.github/profile/README.md

 ## 👩‍💻 Useful resources
 You can find documentation for our projects on our website, [ingenuitybytes.github.io](https://ingenuitybytes.github.io).
-We also have an active community on our Discord server, where you can ask questions and collaborate with other developers.
+We also have an active community on our Discord server, where you can ask questions and collaborate with other developers. obot that can be found on our website and social media accounts.

-## 🍿 Fun facts
-- Our team loves to eat pancakes for breakfast!
-- Our organization was founded by a group of friends who met in a computer science class in college.
-- We have a company mascot named "Bytey", who is a pixelated robot that can be found on our website and social media accounts.

 **Disclaimer: This description was not written by ChatGPT.
 We swear!** 😉